Inside Tourism Cares’ Meaningful Travel Map: Success Secrets from Thailand’s Hospitality Leaders

 Wan’s mission is for Varana to be Krabi’s premier sports and wellness resort, offering an inspired mix of engaging activities, comfortable accommodations, natural healing experiences, nourishing cuisine, and a spa infused with Thai herbal practices and Eastern wisdom.

-A standout feature is NAM, a hydrotherapy sanctuary spread across five levels with 10 adjustable modes of current and temperature, enabling a self-guided mindful journey through water therapy.
-The NAM building’s design includes a rooftop pool filled with rainwater or treated wastewater, which naturally cools the building by up to 8 degrees Celsius and avoids the use of energy-intensive air conditioning.
+A standout feature is NAAM, a hydrotherapy sanctuary spread across five levels with 10 adjustable modes of current and temperature, enabling a self-guided mindful journey through water therapy.
+The NAAM building’s design includes a rooftop pool filled with rainwater or treated wastewater, which naturally cools the building by up to 8 degrees Celsius and avoids the use of energy-intensive air conditioning.

 With a running track to the Olympic-size swimming pool, guests may feel like they're staying in a luxury Olympic village at Varana.
 Photos by Varana.